telefonicaid/perseo-fe/documentation/logs.md

 Alarms will be inferred from logs typically.
 For each alarm, a 'detection strategy' and a 'stop condition' is provided (note that the stop condition is not shown in the next table, but it is included in the detailed description for each alarm below).
-The conditions are use for detecting logs that should raise the alarm and cease it respectively.
+The conditions are used for detecting logs that should raise the alarm and cease it respectively.
 The log level for alarms is `ERROR` if no other level is said.
 The message in a condition should be taken as a **prefix** of the possible message in the log.
 We recommend you to ignore starting spaces in each field in order to avoid missing a log that should meet the condition in other case.